awsdocs/amazon-efs-user-guide/doc_source/gs-step-four-sync-files.md

 # Step 4: Sync Files from Existing File Systems to Amazon EFS Using EFS File Sync<a name="gs-step-four-sync-files"></a>

 Now that you have created a functioning Amazon EFS file system, you can use EFS File Sync to sync files from an existing file system to Amazon EFS\.
-EFS File Sync can sync your file data, and file system metadata such as ownership, time stamps, and access permissions\.
+EFS File Sync can sync your file data, and also file system metadata such as ownership, time stamps, and access permissions\.

 In this step, we assume that you have the following: